 What to pack for Costa Rica – essentials

-A key element to travelling to Costa Rica is that you must be able to show an onward or return ticket upon arrival.
+A key element to traveling to Costa Rica is that you must be able to show an onward or return ticket upon arrival.
 Without, you may be refused entry.

-Passport criteria varies depending on your home country so always check your Government website for specifics.
+Passport criteria varies depending on your home country so always check your government website for specifics.
 For example, for UK citizens, your passport should have at least one day’s validity from the date you are leaving Costa Rica.
-For those travelling from the US, it only needs to be valid for the duration of your stay.
+For those traveling from the US, it only needs to be valid for the duration of your stay.

 There are no visa requirements for Costa Rica if you’re visiting as a tourist from the EU, UK, USA, Australia or Canada but, from other countries, it’s always advisable to check with your local embassy.

 Routine vaccinations are recommended from most countries and include such things as Diphtheria-Tetanus-Pertussis, Measles-Mumps-Rubella, Polio and the HPV vaccine.
-If travelling from South America or African countries, you may also need proof of yellow fever.
-As with all travel, check with your country’s relevant government or medical organisations.
+If traveling from South America or African countries, you may also need proof of yellow fever.
+As with all travel, check with your country’s relevant government or medical organizations.

 Visitors from all countries must arrive in Costa Rica with proof of onward travel, whether that’s a return ticket or an outbound ticket, whether that’s a flight or bus journey, to another destination.
 Without, you may be refused entry.

 What to pack for Costa Rica – clothes